RafaelOviedo/wordpress-podcast/README.md

 ```
 ![phpMyAdmin](./exampleImages/wordpress11.jpg)
  ```
-Here just upload the xml file in the 'database' foler inside this project named example-database.xml
+Here just upload the xml file in the 'database' folder inside this project named example-database.xml

 Then you will see this screen: